LyyHua/Food4Students-webapp/README.md

 This is the web app microservice version for our original android Food4Students app

+# Log 4

+This is a fucking lot to config and i mean a fucking lot (not this commit tho since it just 2 file changes)

 # Log 3

 I don't actually give af about the restaurant id tie to userid tho like just make them unique.
 Fuck the id stuff.